howtomakecerealtreats.com

 Salted vs Unsalted Butter

 • If you do not have salted butter, just use unsalted butter.
-Do not sprinkle in salt.
+Do not sprinkle in the salt.
 It won't blend into the treats well and you'll have pockets of salt.

 melt marshmallows and butter in a large saucepan set over low heat